 2007, 2014, 2019

-At Mingles core, the installation is a voyeuristic sound piece that interacts with audio messages left by people in local or remote locations and uses their conversations as fodder for sound experimentation.
+At Mingles core, the installation is a voyeuristic sound piece that interacts with audio messages left by audiences in local or remote locations and uses their conversations as fodder for sound experimentation.

-This piece was exhibited at CAFA Museum (Beijing), Gallery Ho (New York), and Parsons the New School for Design (New York).
+This piece was exhibited at the New Directions Exhibition at Plug-In Gallery (Basel), Hyperseeing exhibition at CAFA Museum (Beijing), Kick! exhibition at Gallery Ho (New York), and at Parsons the New School for Design (New York).

 Mingle Version 2.0 exhibited at the Central Academy of Fine Art Museum (CAFAM), 2014.